-Edible Bird's Nest
+An Edible Bird's Nest

 History of Bird's Nest Soup

-Consuming Bird's Nest
+Cooking and Consuming Bird's Nest

-The bird’s nest doesn’t really have a lot of taste and the texture is a bit like softened gelatin and jelly.
-Chinese people usually cook bird’s nest soup with rock sugar and serve as a sweet dessert soup.
-Some people prefer to cook bird’s nest without rock sugar but mix it with some warm milk.
+Considering there is so much fuss over this soup, you may be surprised to learn that the bird’s nest doesn’t really have a lot of taste, and the texture is a bit like softened gelatin and jelly.
+Chinese people usually cook bird’s nest soup with rock sugar and serve it as a sweet dessert soup.
+Some people prefer to cook bird’s nest soup without rock sugar and instead mix it with some warm milk.